Facts & figures

 As well as studying small-scale societies and groups in both rural and urban areas around the world, we investigate modern nation states and transnational networks.

 Anthropology analyses what human cultures have in common and how they differ.
-Learn about contemporary lives and issues in the world today, including: healing systems; religious traditions; gender, the body and sexuality; forms of marriage and family; international development; and Indigenous cultures.
+Learn about contemporary lives and issues in the world today, including: healing systems; religious traditions; gender, the body and sexuality; forms of marriage and family; international development; political violence; and Indigenous cultures.

 We offer three research degrees in Anthropology and you will need to have a substantial background in this area to be eligible to enrol.

 Understand the challenges of sustainable human development on a local, national and global scale.
 This degree provides theoretical foundations and opportunities for practice-based understanding of development policy, programs and outcomes.

 Our academics are currently undertaking anthropological research through a wide variety of projects, including:

 Imagination is the main source of self-creation through which humans forge their own realities and delusions.
 Our research approaches imagination through philosophical discourses, and through concrete ethnographies of lifeworlds other than our own.
 It also offers critical clarification of the notion of imagination in philosophy through the works of 20th century thinkers like Freud, Husserl, Heidegger, Sartre, Bachelard, Corbin, Lacan, Castoriadis, and Taylor.